This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Gumbo FAQs

-Everybody makes gumbo a little different, but some foundational components should be the same across the board.
-A gumbo should always be made with roux, okra, some kind of stock, smoked sausage, vegetables, herbs, spices, and a thickening agent like file powder.
+Everybody makes gumbo differently, but some foundational components should be the same.
+A gumbo should always be made with a dark roux, then the personal taste gets added, like okra, some stock, smoked sausage, the Cajun holy trinity, herbs, spices, and a thickening agent like filé powder.

 The best way to add flavor to gumbo is to get a good roux.
 The roux adds an innumerous amount of flavor.
 Layer your spices to build depth of flavor, use stock (not water), and use a good smoked sausage.